CreepySasquatch/HDRMods/pages/Guides/HDR FAQ/Discord-HDR-Screenshots.md

 - Completely exit out of Discord.
 When you open Discord back up all HDR images should load.

-**Better Discord users:** It's possible that the Better Discord plugin called `Uncompressed Images` does the same thing as the Vencord plugin; however, no one was able to test this before I updated the guide.
+**Better Discord users:** The Better Discord version is called `Uncompressed Images` but it basically does the same thing as the Vencord plugin.

 <!--